 Californians lose millions of dollars in recycling deposits

 SACRAMENTO, Calif.
-(AP) — California consumers lost out on at least $308 million in nickel deposits on cans and bottles in 2018, largely because it's increasingly difficult to find a place to recycle them, according to a new report.
+(AP) — California consumers lost out on at least $308 million in nickel deposits on cans and bottles in 2018, largely because it's increasingly difficult to find a place to recycle them, according to a new report made public Thursday.

 In the last five years, about 40 percent of California's recycling centers have closed, with more than 100 closing in Los Angeles County alone.
 The state says 1,600 centers remain open statewide, but advocacy group Consumer Watchdog said there are still barriers to Californians finding a place to recycle and that many grocery stores won't take back the empties.

-The group's report set for release Thursday suggests several reforms to California's 33-year-old recycling program, which has struggled to be profitable.
+The group's report suggests several reforms to California's 33-year-old recycling program, which has struggled to be profitable.
 Democratic state Sen. Henry Stern has also proposed changes to the program.

+"Californians plunk down a nickel for their cans ... but increasingly they're only getting half that nickel back on average," said Consumer Watchdog president Jamie Court.
+"Consumers are losing, the environment is losing."

 The consumer group provided an advanced copy of its report to The Associated Press.